Château Larrivet Haut-Brion 2017

 Color

-Deep and clear color, a brilliant dark red.
+Deep and clear color, radiant dark red.

 Nose